codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 [bottom](https://www.w3schools.com/TAgs/tag_footer.asp "ext") of a webpage.

 8| `<div></div>` -- This container tags have no meaning to your webpage's structure.
-But it's the most commonly used container.
-When you don't know which container to use then simple [division](https://www.w3schools.com/tags/tag_div.asp "ext") is the choice.
+Yet, it's the most commonly used container.
+When you don't know which container to use, then simple [division](https://www.w3schools.com/tags/tag_div.asp "ext") is the choice.

 ## HTML containers in action